 SEAVAX™ - ROBOTIC VACUUM SHIP

 SEAVAX = INNOVATION - In reality progress is a battle between innovators and regulators.
 Innovators provide solutions to problems.
-Regulators provide problems to solutions.
+Regulators present problems to solutions.
 In the UK one of the most irksome regulators is the Royal Navy - mostly because they are in love with tradition and regulation books.
 Fear not, we are an international project, steering as far away as possible from such influences.
 There is as yet no rule book for ocean cleaning.
 We are writing a "fact" book for guidance, as we discover the best operational practices.
 In nature there are no rules, save for survival of the fittest.
 Innovation (evolution) relies on rule breakers.
 The picture above was of flotation and tow tank testing including solar panel deployment.
 Wind turbines were not needed for these trials.
-Note, the vessel is not fitted with the helipad at this stage.

 SEAVax™ and SEANet™ - A POLLUTION SOLUTION

-BIG PROBLEMS CALL FOR BIG SOLUTIONS - In 2015 we designed and built a proof of concept boat and exhibited it in London.
-In 2016 we constructed our own test tank and robotics lab to further develop the craft.
-We also developed a method of making SeaVax economically, using a modular design almost anywhere in the world.
+BIG PROBLEMS CALL FOR BIG SOLUTIONS - In 2015 Bluebird Marine Systems designed and built a proof of concept boat and exhibited it in London.
+In 2016 that company constructed their own test tank and robotics lab to further develop the craft.
+They also developed a method of making SeaVax economically, using a modular design almost anywhere in the world.

 PRE: 2016 OCEAN BLUES - IT'S A BIG OCEAN